Multi-Object Grasping in the Plane

-In this section, we propose a multi-object grasp planner.
-It is summarized in Alg.~\ref{alg:grasp-planner}.
-The GraspPlanner(.) returns a grasp $\vec{u}$ if it can find one for the current group of objects, $obj{\_}group$, given the current state.
 First, the algorithm generates multiple grasp candidates (line 1).
 Second, it ranks these grasp candidates based on their likelihood of being successful (line 2).
 Finally, we sequentially test grasps to find a successful one (lines 3--6).
 To test a multi-object grasp we first use a grasp filtering system.
 We check if the grasp satisfies the two neccessary conditions outlined in Sec.~\ref{sec:multi-object-push-grasps} on line 4.
 If the necessary conditions are satisfied, we check for grasp success using a physics simulator (line 5).
 We explain the main subroutines in the following paragrasphs:\\ \textbf{GenGraspCands( ):} Recall that a grasp action is parametrized as the position and orientation of the gripper: $\vec{u} = [x_{g}, y_{g}, \theta_{g}]$.
 The gripper reaches the desired pose and closes.
 Given a group of objects, we first find the convex hull of all of the objects.
 Then, we generate $N_{p}$ position samples that uniformly cover the convex hull.
 At each position sample, we generate $N_{\theta}$ orientation samples.
-We reject samples that result in collisions, between the jaws and any object --- inside or outside the group.\\ \textbf{RankGraspCands( ):} We aim to find a parameter that quickly predicts the likelihood of a multi-object push-grasp success and use this parameter to rank grasp candidates.
+We reject samples that result in collisions, between the jaws and any object --- inside or outside the group.\\ \textbf{RankGraspCands( ):} We aim to find a parameter that quickly predicts the likelihood of a multi-object push-grasp success and use it to rank grasp candidates.
 Recall the two necessary conditions for multi-object push-grasp success in Sec.~\ref{sec:multi-object-push-grasps} --- multi-object diameter and intersection area.